 - Matt Hall– Statistics of non-normal longitudinal data

-- Mike Jennions – Dietary restriction, genetic architecture underlying ageing
+- Mike Jennions – Dietary restriction, genetic architecture underlying aging

-- Chad Brassil – Mathematical modelling of ageing in natural populations
+- Chad Brassil – Mathematical modeling of aging in natural populations

 - Steve Simpson’s lab – Geometric framework of feeding and nutrition